pablo-miralles/wcchiclana2023/README.md

 Variables used in the project.

 #### 02 Base
-CSS to style HTML tags if needed.
+CSS to style HTML tags.

 #### 03 Components
-CSS to style the theme's built-in components (header, sidebar, footer, post...)
+CSS to style the theme's built-in components (header, sidebar, footer, post, etc).

 #### 04 Blocks
-CSS to style Gutenberg blocks if needed
+CSS to style Gutenberg blocks.

 #### 05 Templates
-CSS to style page templates if needed
+CSS to style page templates.